Freshwater fish · rasboras-danios

 Feeding

-Flake food, micro pellets, frozen bloodworm, frozen brine shrimp, frozen daphnia, and live food (baby brine shrimp, daphnia, microworms) are all accepted.
-The mouth is small relative to body size, so micro pellets and crushed flake work better than large pellets.
-They feed from the surface and midwater, rarely from the substrate.
-Live and frozen food produces noticeably better color than a dry-food-only diet.
+Omnivore that accepts a wide range of food.
+Flake, micropellets, frozen bloodworm, frozen brine shrimp, frozen daphnia, and live food (baby brine shrimp, daphnia, microworms) are all readily taken.
+The mouth is small relative to body size, so micropellets and crushed flake reach the fish more reliably than coarse pellets.
+Feeds primarily at the surface and through the upper midwater, rarely from the substrate.
+Live and frozen food noticeably improves blue body intensity and red fin edges in males, particularly during display behaviour.
 Feed twice daily in small amounts.
-They're not particularly competitive feeders but they're fast enough to get their share in most community tanks.
+The species is fast enough to get its share in mixed-community tanks without bullying, but undersized schools (under six) sometimes become shy and lose color, which dampens the feeding response.

 Compatibility